Eduardoc2/OpenLANE-sky130/README.md

   <img src="Images/d4_lef.png">

  ## Timing Analysis using OpenSTA
   The Static Timing Analysis(STA) of the design is carried out using the OpenSTA tool.
-The analysis can be done in to different ways.
-  - Inside OpenLANE flow: This is by invoking `openroad` command inside the OpenLANE flow.
-In the openroad OpenSTA is invoked.
-  - Outside OpenLANE flow: This is done by directly invoking OpenSTA in the command line.
-This requires extra configuration to be done to specific the verilog file, constraints, clcok period and other required parameters.

   OpenSTA is invoked using the below mentioned command.